Why Voice Agents Sound Great in Demos but Fail in Production

 Before you deploy your agent, take a look at every system it talks to.
 Integrations are tricky, but a few proactive steps can save your development team hours:

-• Build a clear system map with APIs, databases, or middleware that the agent will touch;
+- Build a clear system map: which APIs, databases, or middleware the agent will touch;

 3. Build Security Step by Step

-Attempts to meet every AI voice agent's regulatory standard at the earliest stage are an unnecessary expense and slow down the development.
-Try to establish a solid baseline of security and access control first, then scale up as business needs grow:
+Attempts to meet every AI voice agent’s regulatory standard at the earliest stage are an unnecessary expense and slow the development down.
+Try to establish a solid baseline of security and access control first, then scale up as business needs grow.

 4. Test on Multiple Levels and Don’t Limit Yourself to Manual Calls

-• QA in real conditions: Move to test with real voices, background noise, and accents.
-At this stage, developers should listen to recordings, review transcripts, and provide feedback.
+- QA in real conditions: Move to test with real voices, background noise, and accents.
+Developers listen to recordings, review transcripts, and provide feedback.

-• AI-vs-AI simulations: Use other AI voice agents with pre-defined personas and scripts to communicate with your agent.
-This step will help your team to quickly see weaknesses not only in conversation flow, but also in interruption handling and latency.
-Bonus: multimodal LLM analyses the results automatically, and only negative cases are sent to developers for review.
+- AI-vs-AI simulations: Use other AI voice agents with pre-defined personas and scripts to communicate with your agent.
+This step will help your team to quickly see weaknesses not only in conversation flow, but also in test interruption handling and latency.
+Bonus: multimodal LLM analyzes the results automatically, and only negative cases are sent to developers for review.

-• Load testing: Finally, simulate scale.
-Start with a few parallel calls, then move to specialised tools like Cekura or Hamming.ai, which can generate hundreds of calls simultaneously and deliver detailed performance reports.
+- Load testing: Finally, simulate scale.
+Start with a few parallel calls, then move to specialized tools like Cekura or Hamming.ai, which can generate hundreds of calls simultaneously and deliver detailed performance reports.

 5. Keep It Simple